-Our clients have the luxury of choosing from many accomplished law firms that deliver high quality and cost effective legal services.
-What distinguishes Clark Hill’s Behavioral Health Care Team, however, are intangible factors – factors that benefit our clients.
-For example, the Clark Hill lawyers enjoy their work.
-The lawyers enjoy the challenge of meeting and exceeding an unbalanced burden of proof in representation of the behavioral health care clients.
-In civil litigation, the recognized burden of proof is a “preponderance of the evidence” (more than 50%).
+Our clients have the luxury of choosing from many accomplished law firms that deliver high quality and cost-effective legal services.
+What distinguishes our Behavioral Health Care team, however, are intangible factors – factors that benefit our clients.
+For example, our attorneys enjoy their work.
+We enjoy the challenge of meeting and exceeding an unbalanced burden of proof in the representation of the behavioral health care clients.
+In civil litigation, the recognized burden of proof is a “preponderance of the evidence” (more than 50 percent).
 However, due to negative stigma and hindsight bias to be successful in civil litigation, the burden of proof, in reality, is “clear and convincing.”
-These challenges, generated through the behavioral health delivery system, create excitement, and trigger the talents and creativity of the Clark Hill’s BHPG.
+These challenges, generated through the behavioral health delivery system, create excitement and trigger the talents and creativity of our Behavioral Health practice group.

-The ultimate goal of each member of the BHPG is to become more than just a lawyer for our clients.
+The ultimate goal of each member of the Behavioral Health practice group is to become more than just an attorney for our clients.
 Our goal is to become a trusted counselor and advisor for all aspects of our clients’ work.

-Clark Hill’s BHPG participates in the policy development groups that focus on creating methodologies to integrate the delivery of medical and behavioral health care.
-At Clark Hill you will find that the Behavioral Health Care lawyers supply value added services to clients because their experience in the Behavioral Health Care arena has been hands on.
+Our Behavioral Health practice group participates in the policy development groups that focus on creating methodologies to integrate the delivery of medical and behavioral health care.
+You will find that the behavioral health care attorneys supply value-added services to clients because their experience in the behavioral health care arena has been hands-on.